AlfonsoMakajumba/STM32-Blackpill-baremetal-env/README.md

 ##
 Important note

-To flash the board using "make flash" you have to enter DFU mode on the board by unplugging it, pressing and holding "BOOT" button on it.
-Then you have to plug it in and release the button.
+To flash the board using "make flash" you have to enter DFU mode on the board by unplugging it, pressing and holding "BOOT" button.
+Then you have to plug the board in and release the button.

 Tools used:
 - arm-none-eabi-gcc